Statutes and Financial Report

 – any subsidy or donation made by national and international agencies and institutions in support of the activities performed by the Association;

-– proceeds of associated activities.
+– proceeds of individual activities.

 It shall be strictly forbidden to share out, whether directly or indirectly, surplus operating funds, other funds, reserves or assets during the life of the Association.

 Art.
 5 Membership of the Association

 Art.
-6 Rights and Responsibilities of the Members
+6 Rights and responsibilities of the Members.

-Membership of the Association shall imply strict adherence to the Bylaws, to the decisions of the statutory bodies and, in general, to the fulfilment of all duties which derive from membership, including the payment of a membership fee set by the Board of Directors.
+Membership of the Association shall imply strict adherence to the Bylaws, to the decisions of the statutory bodies and, in general, to the fulfillment of all duties which derive from membership, including the payment of a membership fee set by the Board of Directors.

 Membership fees are neither transferable nor reviewable.

 Art.
-7 Resignation and Expulsion from the Association
+7 Resignation and Expulsion from the Association.

 The right to resign from the Association may be exercised at any time.